Raed-Ashraf/ML-Handwritten-Number-Gusser/README.md

 ![](images/mnist.png)

 Each example in this dataset has an input of 28x28 pixel of a handwritten number image.
+So don't forget to resize the image of the handwritten number before feeding it to the model to predict.

+I am using Paint program to draw the handwritten numbers and resize it to be 28x28 pixels before passing it to the model.

+# Project Video
+Here is a link for the project video >> [LINK](https://drive.google.com/file/d/1KFV_lkUZzCzwTrGPdO2u20HTngUG45iu/view?usp=sharing)